BEGIN:VCALENDAR

 SUMMARY:JTC meets Region: Halle (Saale)

 DESCRIPTION:Experience research in practice.
 Meet our collaboration partners.
 Come to network.\nIn 2026\, we will continue our successful event series “JTC meets Region”.
 Our innovation teams’ researchers are now overseeing practical and transfer projects at various stages of development.
 Together with our regional partners\, we would like to introduce you to these projects and also present project ideas for which we are still seeking implementation partners and supporters.
 Together with you\, we want to continue shaping the region—and Halle—identifying challenges and needs\, and developing sustainable solutions.
 True to our motto: Research from the region.
 For the region.
-With the region. \nIn addition to the stage program\, there will once again be opportunities for in-depth exchange across disciplines: Earth sciences\, social sciences\, biochemistry\, energy science\, and law. \nWe look forward to your visit! \nFurther information and the registration link will shortly be published on the German page of this event.
+With the region. \nIn addition to the stage program\, there will once again be opportunities for in-depth exchange across disciplines: Earth sciences\, social sciences\, biochemistry\, energy science\, and law. \nWe look forward to your visit! \nFor the programme and registration link\, please visit the German language page of this event.

 URL:https://jtc.uni-halle.de/en/event/jtc-meets-region-halle-saale/

-CATEGORIES:Events Homepage
+CATEGORIES:Events Homepage,Events Homepage Hero

 ATTACH;FMTTYPE=image/jpeg:https://jtc.uni-halle.de/wp-content/uploads/2025/11/9-JTC-trifft-Region_ABI-scaled.jpg